yysun/ba-assistant/README.md

 - [x] auto save the document when user switch to another tab
 - [x] match file with the prompts
 - [x] generate the document content using the matching prompt
-- [X] add a copy icon button to copy the text area content to the clipboard
+- [x] add a copy icon button to copy the text area content to the clipboard
-- [ ] create a select button to the left of the 'generate' button
+- [x] create a select button to the left of the 'generate' button
-  - [ ] it should show the list of files to allow selecting multiple files
+  - [x] it should show the list of files to allow selecting multiple files
-  - [ ] the selected file content will be used to generate prompt
+  - [x] the selected file content will be used to generate prompt
+- [ ] call the LLM API to generate the document content